 Medications for Dementia After a Head Injury continued...

 These drugs often work well in behavior disturbances (aggression, agitation) that occur as complications of head injury.
-They work by stabilizing mood.
+They can be helpful to treat impulsive or aggressive behavior and sometimes help with moment-to-moment changes in mood.
 Examples include carbamazepine (Tegretol) and valproic acid (Depacon, Depakene, Depakote).

 Like some antiepileptic drugs, the drug lithium (Eskalith, Lithobid) is a mood stabilizer.
 It is helpful in calming explosive and violent behavior.
 Lithium also decreases impulsive and aggressive behavior.

 These drugs are sometimes used cautiously to quickly relieve agitation or violence on a short-term basis in people with dementia.
 They have other uses, such as treating insomnia and relieving anxiety.
 However, they can worsen cognitive and behavioral problems (e.g., impulse control) in people with head trauma and are therefore generally not recommended in head-injured persons with dementia, except when needed to calm a person rapidly.
-Examples are lorazepam(Ativan) and diazepam(Valium).
+Examples are Ativan (lorazepam) and Valium (diazepam).

 These drugs work well in treating aggression in some people with head injury.
 They also reduce restlessness and agitation.
 An example of these drugs, which are most widely used to lower high blood pressure, is propranolol (Inderal).